openresty/openresty-systemtap-toolkit/README.markdown

 This tool analyzes shared memory dict and tracks dict operations in the specified running nginx process.

-You can specify the `-f` option to fetches the data from the shared memory dict by the specified dict and key.
+You can specify the `-f` option to fetch the data from the shared memory dict name by the specified dict and key.
 Specify the `--raw` option when you need dump the raw value of the given key.

 Specify the `--lua51` option when you're using the standard Lua 5.1 interpreter in your Nginx build, or `--luajit20` if LuaJIT 2.0 is used instead.
 Currently only LuaJIT is supported.